quarkiverse/quarkus-openapi-generator/README.md

 ## Getting Started

-You can learn more in [Quarkus Openapi Generator Documentation](http://docs.quarkiverse.io/quarkus-openapi-generator/dev/index.html).
+You can learn more in [Quarkus OpenAPI Generator Documentation](http://docs.quarkiverse.io/quarkus-openapi-generator/dev/index.html).

 > [!TIP]
 > If you want to improve the docs, please feel free to contribute editing the docs in [Docs](https://github.com/quarkiverse/quarkus-openapi-generator/tree/main/docs/modules/ROOT).
 But first, read [this page](CONTRIBUTING.md).